 While relatively advanced in terms of digitalisation, the maintenance and facilities management industry in the UK still has a lot of paperwork and bureaucracy to get over.
 Many teams still spend excessive time managing work orders and especially building reports, mostly due to a lack of the right technology, having data that’s too disperse, or not getting good feedback from technicians.
 Many believe controlling technicians is one of the biggest challenges to improving business profitability and acknowledge the need for an adequate tracking system for managers to stay on top of their teams’ actions.
 Finally, while most respondents use a CMMS, some report they’re not completely satisfied with their software in terms of fit or flexibility.

-Find out how Infraspeak can help maintenance managers solve most of these problems with its total flexibility, comprehensiveness and the use of NFC technology.
-Talk to one of our specialists!
+Find out how Infraspeak can help maintenance managers solve most of these problems and achieve their goals with its total flexibility, comprehensiveness and the use of NFC technology.